Zetta Elliott

 Zetta Elliott (born October 26, 1972) is a Canadian-American poet, playwright, and author.
-Her first picture book Bird, won many awards.
+Her first picture book, Bird (2008), won many awards.
 She has also been recognized for other contributions to children's literature, as well as for her essays, plays, and young adult novels.

 Life

 Elliott was born in Ajax, Ontario, Canada, on October 26, 1972.
-She has lived in America for most of her adult life, having moved to Brooklyn in 1994 to begin as a student at New York University (NYU).
+She has lived in the United States for most of her adult life, having moved to Brooklyn in 1994 to begin as a student at New York University (NYU).
 More recently, she moved to Philadelphia.
 She holds a PhD in American studies from NYU and has worked as a professor at several colleges.

 Writing

-Elliott's works include recovering from urban violence and other challenging issues of modern life, which she addresses partly to help her fellow black people feel seen.
+The topics of Elliott's writings include recovering from urban violence and other challenging issues of modern life, which she addresses partly to help her fellow black people feel seen.

 Elliott's first professional publication was the children's picture book Bird, in 2008.
 Illustrator Shadra Strickland won the Ezra Jack Keats Book Award in 2009 for New Illustrator for the book.
 Bird also won the New Voices Award Honor from its publishing company, Lee & Low Books, as well as the 2009 Paterson Prize for Book for Young Readers, and the 2011 West Virginia Children's Choice Book Award.
-Elliott wrote Bird originally as a short story in 2006, but only found a publisher for it after she and Strickland re-worked it to be a picture book.
+Elliott wrote Bird originally as a short story in 2006, but only found a publisher for it after she and Strickland re-worked it as a picture book.

-Elliott's first YA novels, A Wish After Midnight and its sequel, The Door at the Crossroads, are speculative fiction featuring a black teenager from Brooklyn, NY, who travels back in time to the Brooklyn of 1863.
+Elliott's first young adult (YA) novels, A Wish After Midnight and its sequel, The Door at the Crossroads, are speculative fiction featuring a black teenager from Brooklyn, NY, who travels back in time to the Brooklyn of 1863.
 A Wish After Midnight was originally self-published in 2008, then re-released by Amazon Encore in 2010.
 The Door at the Crossroads was released in 2016.

 The City Books series is aimed at much younger readers, ages 6 (kindergarten) to 10 (4th grade).
 The series began in 2014 with The Phoenix on Barkley Street, then continued with Dayshaun's Gift in 2015.
 Like A Wish After Midnight, Dayshaun's Gift involves sending the protagonist back to 1863, at the time of the New York City draft riots.
 The story is illustrated by Alex Portal.
 Elliott released City Books #3: The Ghosts in the Castle in 2017, along with City Books #4: The Phantom Unicorn.
 Both are illustrated by Charity Russell.